European Students' Forum in London

 Come and enjoy some time with us!
 The best way to get initiated to AEGEE is just by attending some of our social drinks we organise in London.
 Once you feel comfortable you can apply to many amazing events all around Europe.

-Participants of the 4 seasons, 3 reasons, 2 countries, 1 story!
-TSU in Romania and Moldova pose for a funny picture in Brasov.
+Participants of the 2015 4 seasons, 3 reasons, 2 countries, 1 story!
+SU in Romania and Moldova pose for a funny picture in Brasov.
 More pictures.

-AEGEE-London is the perfect place if what you want is to know students and young workers who enjoy the incredible city of London and share the common belief of a united and open Europe.
-Our main activities are social drinks, day trips to places around London and exchanges with other antennae.
-This city has a high density of classy and old English pubs where a pint of beer or cider can be afforded even by the most tight millennial budgets.
+AEGEE-London is the perfect place to meet other students and young professionals in London that share the common belief of a united and open Europe.
+Our main activities are social drinks, day trips to places around London and exchanges with other antennas.
+This city has a high density of classy old English pubs where a pint of beer or cider can be afforded even by the tightest millennial budgets.

-Our social drinks include pub crawls, gathering for the Eurovision Song Contest, informative drinks to explain what are Summer Universities or university lectures at University College London.
-On our day trips we have been to Kew Gardens, Epping Forest, Brighton, Canterbury, Birmingham, and many other places.
+Our social drinks include pub crawls, gathering for the Eurovision Song Contest or informative drinks to explain what are Summer Universities.
+On our day trips we have been to Brighton, Liverpool, Norwhich, Leeds, Birmingham, Canterbury and many other places.
+We also organise workshops like Brexit - What Next?, How to make (dis)agreements or Local Training Courses (2).

-International events are the heart of AEGEE’s activities.
-Our Identity reflects five different means: Intercultural exchange, personal development and non-formal education, thematic projects, policy and advocacy and forum for discussion.
-During conferences, exchanges, trainings and many other events, students have the opportunity to meet and to exchange their opinions, ideas, and impressions on various topics.
-These events are organised by AEGEE locals, Working Groups, or projects, often based on a cooperation among these bodies.
+International events are at the heart of AEGEE.
+The identity of our organisation reflects five different means: intercultural exchange, personal development and non-formal education, thematic projects, policy and advocacy and forum for discussion.
+During conferences, exchanges, trainings and many other events, students have the opportunity to meet and exchange their opinions, ideas and impressions on various topics.
+These events are organised by AEGEE locals, Working Groups, or projects, often based on a cooperation among multiple bodies.

 When it happens: end of June-beginning of September.